Img Credit: Soap Deli News

 Whether or not you have naturally dry skin, or the condition was caused by something else, it’s never a fun experience, and finding the right skin care products can be somewhat daunting.

 This is where this recipe for a dry skin face mask comes in handy!
-It will help soothe and moisture the skin without causing irritation.
+It will help soothe and moisturize the skin without causing irritation.

 For the mask, you’ll need: